Contents | About | Contact

 December 21, 2022

-This is part one of a three-part article on maximising the efficiency of cable ferries, that is ferries attached to cables which can be chains or ropes.
+This is part one of a three-part series on maximising the efficiency of cable ferries, that is ferries attached to cables which can be chains or ropes.
 This is an update on the 2016 HPeJ article Human Powered Chain Ferries that shows a number of existing chain ferries.
 I had started out with these exclusively, having used chain ferries frequently when living in southern England, but I knew no cable ferries using rope, except one small hand ferry at the Exeter Maritime Museum, sadly since disappeared.
 Part two is on research into chain friction and how to reduce it.
 Part three will try to identify the conditions advantageous to using chain and those advantageous to using wire rope.

-The following describes efforts to initiate a chain ferry service over the river Aare in Thun, Switzerland (see profile showing catenaries at the location 200 m from the northern outflow of Lake Thun), for up to one dozen foot-passengers and bicycles.
+The following describes efforts to initiate a chain ferry service over the river Aare in Thun, Switzerland (see profile showing catenaries at its proposed location 200 m from the northern outflow of Lake Thun), for up to one dozen foot-passengers and bicycles.
 This is the maximum number of passengers that can be piloted in Switzerland without a permit.
 Eventually the service is to operate without a pilot like the many small self-service cable ferries in the Netherlands, Belgium and Germany.
 See for example https://veerponten.nl/type-veren/, going to "Kabelveerpont met handkracht" or especially "Zelfbedienings kabelveerpont" for "hand-powered cable ferries" or "self-service cable ferries".
 These are mostly human-powered by hand-pulling, sometimes using wooden levers, working a crank or spinning a kind of flywheel.

 The simplest type of cable ferry is pulled by hand along a stretched rope.
 This is the most efficient means of slow mass-transport because still water is locally perfectly flat and because the required propulsive power decreases with the third power of the pulling speed to arbitrarily small values.
-Humans can thus shift enormous loads (dozens of tons is possible) by going slowly enough.
+Humans can thus shift enormous loads (dozens of tons are possible) by going slowly enough.
 (4 people can accelerate and pull a 64-ton barge over 200 m at up to 0.64 m/s.)
 If the rope or chain sags, extra energy is used for taking up the slack and some of this is returned when approaching the shore, as the weight of the slack part then contributes force in the useful direction.
 Shown is the Ekusilen Ferry across the river Insiza in Zimbabwe.
 Photo (public domain) by David Love.

 I would have liked to use human power for the Thun location, but it is unrealistic because of the strong summer current of the river Aare and frequent shipping with right-of-way.
 Direct solar power is also not feasible, as the ferry is to run every day of the year from early morning to late at night.
 Indirect solar power is possible, that is with a bidirectional mains connection allowing to both charge the battery and feed the mains with any surplus solar energy, so that with sufficient solar cells on a yearly average as much or more energy can be harvested as is consumed by the ferry.
 This could be augmented with small water-turbine generators, especially as the project involves jetties or piers, rather than slips, which jut out well into the water current.
 See trampelwurm.ch/IBS/KettenfaehreScherzligen/ for pictures and files of early versions of the project.